mreherefortea/Documents/Best Practices.md

     > ```
     > The fence code block consists of \``` the code and then \``` to close the statement.

 1. Any entry between a step, should be indented.
-You can update this by selecting Tab in your editor and then adjusting to 4.

     Examples of entries would be code blocks, block quotes (>), images.
 This is commonly referred to as keeping things "in-line".
 If they are not properly indented, the numbering will break.